13 Nov What Hashtags Should Executives Use on Social Media?

 Understand what hashtag information each platform is presenting to you.
 When you search for a hashtag on Instagram, the platform will show how many posts use that particular hashtag.
 Searching for hashtags on LinkedIn will show how many users follow that hashtag.
 This means a niche hashtag on Instagram will generally be those with lower post counts, and a niche hashtag on LinkedIn are those with lower follower counts.
 Click here to learn more about best practices for hashtag usage based on the social media platform.

-While many executives are excited to launch their online presence to help their company reach its business goals, the most common obstacles include not understanding platform best practices (like hashtags) or not having enough time to create content.
+While many executives are excited to launch their online presence to help their company reach its business goals, the most common obstacles include not understanding platform best practices (like social media hashtags) or not having enough time to create content.

 That’s why our team created a guide to help executives and marketers get started.